 For pot pie squares:

-- In a food processor add flour, egg, egg yolks and salt.
-With processor on add 5 Tablespoons milk through the chute.
+- In a food processor, add flour, egg, egg yolks and salt.
+With the processor on, add 5 Tablespoons of milk through the chute.
 The dough should come together easily and form into a ball.
-If it's too dry add an additional tablespoon of milk.
-If it's too dry add flour a tablespoon a time until dough forms easily into a ball.
+If it’s too dry, add an additional tablespoon of milk.
+If it’s too dry add flour a tablespoon a time until dough forms easily into a ball.
 (You can also use a stand mixer or mix by hand.
-I just find the food processor to be the easiest for this.)
+I find the food processor to be the easiest for this.)

 - On a floured surface flatten dough into a circle.
-With a pastry rollerr using flour as necessary to keep from sticking.
+With a pastry roller or rolling pin, using flour as necessary to prevent sticking.
 Roll out to about 1/8 inch thickness.

-- Place squares on floured baking sheet.
-You can pile on top of each other just make sure there's plenty of flour to keep them from sticking.
+- Place squares on a floured baking sheet.
+You can pile them on top of each other, just make sure there’s plenty of flour between them to keep them from sticking.

 For Pot Pie: